-Gifted support services are provided in addition to the related services needed for the student to benefit from his/her special education program.
+Gifted support services are provided in addition to the related services needed for the student to benefit from the student's special education program.

 COVID-19 Guidance: The IEP Team should consider the impact of a remote and/or blended learning environment on the student receiving Gifted support services.